 Disabled Person's Parking Permits or Cards (also known as European Parking Cards or Disabled Parking Badge) are available to people living in Ireland with certain disabilities and those who are registered blind, whether they are drivers or passengers.
 The parking card can be used by a disabled person in any vehicle in which he or she is travelling.
 This means that a disabled person who is being driven at different times by different people can bring the parking card with himself or herself and display it in the appropriate vehicle.
 The parking card is valid for 2 years from date of issue.
 Generally, the card is not issued to anyone under 5 years of age.

 The parking card scheme for disabled drivers and passengers applies to public car parking areas only.
 However, the scheme also enables private car parks, supermarkets, etc., to more effectively monitor parking in areas that they have designated for people with disabilities.
+If you have a parking card, the disabled parking spaces provided by local authorities are free of charge and no time limits will apply to your parking.
+Some private car parks may charge for use of a disabled parking space, but this will vary depending on the operator.
 You can read more about parking facilitites for people with disabilities in Ireland here.
 Provision for the disabled parking card scheme is set down in Section 35 of the Road Traffic Act 1994 and SI 182/1997 Road Traffic (Traffic and Parking) Regulations 1997.

 Disabled (also known as 'European') Parking Cards can be used by disabled people within the 28 member states of the EU and are also recognised in the US and Canada.
 This means that when you travel abroad, you can bring your European Parking Card with you.
 However, it is important to remember that you must observe the motoring laws and restrictions on parking in other countries.
 The EU Commission has produced a publication, Parking card for people with disabilities in the European Union (pdf).